skhiggins/ra_guide/README.md

     3. Discuss things you'd like to grow into.
 3. An outline of other issues you'd like to discuss

+At the end each meeting, remember to schedule next month's/quarter's meeting.
+You can set up a repeating Google Calendar event with an email reminder a few weeks before to confirm the date and time.

 ## iv.
 Keeping track of conference and presentation deadlines
 One important aspect of RA work is keeping track of deadlines related to presentations and grants.
 Professors must keep track of several deadlines:
 - Applications to dozens of conferences over the course of a single year to present their current work